systemd/systemd/docs/BOOT_LOADER_SPECIFICATION.md

 **Note:** _`$BOOT` should be considered **shared** among all OS installations of a system.
 Instead of maintaining one `$BOOT` per installed OS (as `/boot` was traditionally handled), all installed OS share the same place to drop in their boot-time configuration._

 For systems where the firmware is able to read file systems directly, `$BOOT` must be a file system readable by the firmware.
-For other systems, `$BOOT` must be a VFAT (16 or 32) file system.
+For other systems and generic installation and live media, `$BOOT` must be a VFAT (16 or 32) file system.
 Applications accessing `$BOOT` should hence not assume that fancier file system features such as symlinks, hardlinks, access control or case sensitivity are supported.

 ### Boot loader specification entries